Pratik-Singh-Deo/devTinder-web/README.md

 - New Page - See all my connections
 - New Page - See all my Connection Requests

+# Remaining:

+- Send/ignore the user card from Feed
+- Signup New User
+- E2ETesting

 # Body

 Navbar